JulioC-19/SampleAppRealm/README.md

 # SampleAppRealm
-Sample app to test creating table in realm.
+Sample app to test and learn about realm.